dodokim/DelDetroitDogs/README.md

-# DelDetroitDogs
+# DogControl (DC) Simulation

-Agent-Based Model that is used to simulate the release and spread of stray dogs (particular in the context of Detroit)
+Note: The package uses Python 3, with the Numpy, NetworkX, and Matplotlib libraries.